hanxiaomax/Learncpp_CN/docs/1-2-comments.md

 // arrays do insertion too slowly.
 ```

-COPY

 ```cpp
 // We're going to use Newton's method to find the root of a number because
 // there is no deterministic way to solve these equations.
 ```

-COPY

 Finally, comments should be written in a way that makes sense to someone who has no idea what the code does.
 It is often the case that a programmer will say “It’s obvious what this does!
 There’s no way I’ll forget about this”.
 Guess what?
 It’s _not_ obvious, and you _will_ be amazed how quickly you forget. :) You (or someone else) will thank you later for writing down the what, how, and why of your code in human language.
 Reading individual lines of code is easy.
 Understanding what goal they are meant to accomplish is not.

-Best practice
+!!! success "最佳实践"

 	Comment your code liberally, and write your comments as if speaking to someone who has no idea what the code does.
 Don’t assume you’ll remember why you made specific choices.

-Author’s note
+!!! info "作者注"

 	Throughout the rest of this tutorial series, we’ll use comments inside code blocks to draw your attention to specific things, or help illustrate how things work (while ensuring the programs still compile).
 Astute readers will note that by the above standards, most of these comments are horrible. :) As you read through the rest of the tutorials, keep in mind that the comments are serving an intentional educational purpose, not trying to demonstrate what good comments look like.

 Commenting out code